wncc/TSS-2021/Python & its Applications/Week-5/README.md

 You can checkout this YouTube playlist on Introduction to Selenium - [Selenium Tutorials Playlist](https://www.youtube.com/playlist?list=PLzMcBGfZo4-n40rB1XaJ0ak1bemvlqumQ).

 Optionally, you can also checkout this link for reading tutorials - [Selenium WebDriver Tutorials](https://www.guru99.com/selenium-tutorial.html).
 This link also covers advanced tutorials on selenium webdrivers, so if you want to explore more of Selenium, you can go through them.
+The [documentation](https://www.selenium.dev/documentation/en/getting_started/) for this library is also easy to understand and you can try going through it to know more.

 ## GUI Development using TKinter
 Tkinter is one of the most commonly used method for GUI development.
 It is a standard Python interface to the Tk GUI toolkit shipped with Python.
 Python with tkinter is the fastest and easiest way to create the GUI applications.
 Tkinter provides a powerful object-oriented interface.